Sachin-NeU/Team5_CSYE7245_Spring2021/Project/README.md

 ---

 ### Building Streamlit Application

-We have used Streamlit Application to interact with all the elements of the pipeline.
+Streamlit Application is used as a Front end for our pipeline.

 ### Deploying Streamlit App

-The pipeline uses [Streamlit](https://www.streamlit.io/) for allowing the user to upload a file with URLs, enter a single URL or quicky summarize text and sentiments for a given text input.
-The app directly interacts with the built components on AWS and provides a GUI to run the pipeline without the need for the end-user to manually login to AWS Account and trigger the pipeline.

-The Python code for this app can be found at `streamlit_webapp/app.py`.
+The Python code for this app can be found at `Streamlitapp/app.py`.
 This app is deployed on the EC2 Instance.

 > Install required libraries

 ```
 pip3 install streamlit
 pip3 install boto3
-pip3 install pandas
-pip3 install configparser
 ```

 > Run `app.py`